danielittlewood0/danielittlewood.xyz/README.md

 The site is built using `make` from the following kinds of files:

-* HTML pages, which are copied verbatim from source.
+* Plain CSS stylesheets, which are copied verbatim from source.
-* Plain CSS stylesheets, also copied.
 * Notes written in Markdown, which are converted to HTML fragments using [app-text/pandoc](https://pandoc.org/).